AngelosPsy/EPPR/README.md

 # EPPR

 Here you can find all the slideshows and notes for the course 'R for EPP research'.
+Please check the relevant [wiki](https://github.com/AngelosPsy/EPPR/wiki) for useful information about the course.

 ## Lecture 1
 Lecture 1 took place on the 19 of November 2015, from 12:00 to 13:45 at Utrecht University.